ChocolateApp/Chocolate/README.md

 - Restart the app.py
 And enjoy

+You can join the official discord server of the project if you need help or ask for features/improvements : [Chocolate Help Server](https://discord.gg/aWkjDhNFUh)
-This tool was made by Impre-visible, some features needed the help of several volunteers, that I thank, you can contact them on this server : [discord](https://discord.gg/hTmbFePH)
+This tool was made by Impre-visible, some features needed the help of several volunteers, that I thank, you can contact them on this server : [Dev'Area](https://discord.gg/hTmbFePH)

 A special thanks to Mathias08 who made it possible to release v1 of Chocolate!